smiffy6969/fliplet-engineering-manager-test/NOTES.md

 follow the promtps and out it pops... adjusted the paths to fit in flat folder and added in the drag and drop component

 this would be better organised in a full project setup structure.

+### infra.tf

+Now this one requires some prompting, as first off I have no way to test locally nor a setup to hand to run it on.
+I have altered TF in the past at Novuna but am no expert.
+I have however spent a lot of time with CloudFormation (my cerberusmvc project uses it)

+So i literally ask gemini the question and give it the incomplete code as i have no other means of verifying it at present, why use gemini, i like it and its a got a nice name!
+I could ask cursor and claude but lets spice it up a bit.

+after getting the intial TF set, i use cursor and claude to check it and verify it. thi swould be enough for me to through at a test setup somewhere.